 By 1998 Hilda had three preschools in the Kodai area.
 The Betsy Elizabeth Trust (BET), an Indian non-profit, was founded to oversee them.
 By 2010 two more preschools were opened in Porayar, a small village on the Coromandel Coast, a day’s journey from Kodai.

-However, as the projects grew, more reliable funding was needed.
-In 2008 Help Kids India was incorporated as a 501(c)(3), registered in Vermont, and supervised by a Board of Directors.
-Ann Peck served as its Executive Director for seven years, living half the year in Vermont and half in Kodaikanal.
-During those years HKI’s funding helped to purchase land, build schools, share administrative costs, establish the health and sewing centers.
+As the projects grew, more support and funding were needed.
+In 2008 Help Kids India (HKI) was incorporated as a 501(c)(3), registered in Vermont.
+Ann Peck served as Executive Director for seven years, living half the year in Vermont and half in Kodaikanal.
+During those years HKI’s funding helped to purchase land, build schools, assist in day-to-day operations, share administrative costs, and establish the health and sewing centers.

 BET was growing in strength and experience.
 In 2015 HKI transitioned from in-country support to a U.S. funding arm only, with BET taking over all management of the preschools.
 Our roles are separate, but we are united in commitment to the children of the poor.
 We are in close contact, including frequent visits, and enjoy full confidence in Hilda and the BET board’s ability to carry on the task with profound dedication and diligence.

 HKI is committed to being an all-volunteer organization with no paid staff.
 The HKI Board covers all of its administrative expenses.
 100% of donors’ contributions go directly to BET for the operating expenses of three BET preschools.

 BET currently serves 270 children a year in five preschools.
 35 employees are drawn from the local areas.
 Over the last 20 years thousands of children have graduated preschool and started their academic careers healthy, confident, focused, and eager to learn.
 As a group they are significantly ahead of their peers academically.
 They are completing high school and many are going on to college and trade schools.
 The majority stay in their own communities to help their parents and start their own families.